top of page

 And we know it costs our health care services an actual fortune to try and deal with this through medicine.
 Which is bonkers.
 Especially when we grow food like nothing else here in Cornwall; when we have fantastic community growing spaces and brilliant community based grower people, doing the most brilliant job of growing people, place and a healthy planet.
 Our community growing network is our actual immune system.

 So a big bunch of us - community food growers, social prescribers, clinicians, public health professionals, VCSE partners, diabetes nurses, health coaches are working on a series of pilot programmes to bring health systems, and food systems, together.
-We're bringing food into diabetes groups, developing veggie box prescription programmes, supporting cooking groups and recipe cards and food bank groups, working with Bath and Cardiff universities to develop simple systems to capture all the right data to show the benefits to people, our health system, and our habitats and natural environments.
+We're bringing food into diabetes groups, developing veggie box prescription programmes, supporting cooking groups and recipe cards and food bank groups, working with Bath and Cardiff universities to develop simple systems to capture all the right data to show the benefits to people, our health system, our communities, our habitats and our natural environments.
 Narrowliff Surgery in Newquay has led the way with their pilot project this last 12 months and they're sharing their learning, and building on it.

 (and if you want to check out where your nearest community food grower is: